GOVTNZ/web-standards/guidance/assessment/tests/a11y/lists.md

 ##### Ordered lists

 These lists are used where the order of the list items has an impact on their meaning.
-They’re marked up with an `<ol>` element.
+They're marked up with an `<ol>` element.
 Each list item in an ordered list is preceded by a number or letter.
 These can be arabic numerals, roman numerals, upper or lowercase letters.

 In ordered lists, the individual list items are marked up as `<li>` elements.